cjtessler/MATH3733-SP22/docs/Project-4.md

 ### Exercise 1

 Create adocument with the title Hello World, your name, and today's date.
-Include int he document the following text: **Hello World!** Today I am learning $\LaTeX$.
+Include int he document the following text: **Hello World!** Today I am learning $$\LaTeX$$.
 The solution should look like this (but with today's date):

 ![ex1](../images/p4_ex1.png)